 Skills That Digital Media Graduates Learn

-- Communication.
-The purpose of visual products is often to communicate a core message to end users.
+- Communication: The purpose of visual products is often to communicate a core message to end users.
 Students gain skills in marketing, branding, and the visual representation of information to convey their point through media.

 In addition to these skills, graduates often develop an intimate familiarity with programming languages and tools like Adobe Suite, allowing them to create a portfolio of high-quality samples within their area of focus.

-What Is a Digital Media Career?
+What Can You Do with a Digital Media Degree?

 Web Development and Design